YakovL/iq-test-doc/readme.md

 To get SDK features for a specific blockchain, one needs a provider for that blockchain.
 For now, a single generic `EIP155BlockchainProvider` is available in the `@iqprotocol/eip155` package: it supports all EVM compatible blockchains.
-The SDK is extendable and other providers can be created in the future.
+The SDK is extendable, and other providers can be created in the future.

-Let's install dependencies to fetch some info and do some staking/renting/swapping:
+Let's install dependencies to fetch some info and do some staking, renting and swapping:

 ```
 npm i @iqprotocol/eip155  ethers typescript ts-node @types/node